orassayag/sender/README.md

-# Server
+# Sender

-Start to be built in November 2020.
--Goal:
-The goal of the send script if to fetch bulk of email addresses from different sources and to send them via SendGird.
+Built in November 2020.
+An Node.js application to send bulk of email addresses from different sources via SendGird.

 ## Getting Started